A mechanic opened a restaurant. On his days off, he fixes junk cars and gives them to people in need.

 By September 2020, though, Middleton felt ready, with fresh motivation to honor his father’s legacy.
 He repaired the first car — a 1997 navy Toyota Camry — and gave it to an unemployed single mother of two children, one of whom is disabled and requires regular medical appointments.

-“She was astonished about the car being hers and she was crying,” said Middleton, adding that he heard about the woman’s financial challenges through a mutual friend on Facebook, and offered to surprise her with the car.
+“She was astonished about the car being hers and she was crying,” said Middleton, adding he heard about the woman’s financial challenges through a mutual friend on Facebook and offered to surprise her with the car.
 “That felt great.
-I could feel my dad’s presence around me, and I could hear him saying ‘this is exactly what we always wanted to do.’”
+I could feel my dad’s presence around me, and I could hear him saying ‘this is exactly what we always wanted to do.’ ”

 Within two months, the same woman was able to land a stable job, and she recently contacted Middleton to say she bought herself a new car and is donating the one he gave her back to him.